-Secondly, the fuse must be replaced with a new fuse.
+- Secondly, the fuse must be replaced with a new fuse.
 The old one must be removed from the clips holding it in the fuse box and a new one installed.
 Again, every possibility cannot be covered in one article, but common fuses and how to remove and replace them will be discussed.

-Types of Fuses That Might Be Encountered
+Different Types of Fuses

 Many fuses are of the "time delay" or "slo-blow" type in that they will tolerate a short period of overload without blowing.
 This is done to accommodate motors of all types with their high current requirements as they come up to speed, but if that high level of current continues the fuse will still blow.
-In general it is not a bad idea to purchase time delay fuses and in many cases that is all that is available.
+In general, it is not a bad idea to purchase time-delay fuses and in many cases that is all that is available.
 One of the most common exceptions is for fuses in electronic equipment; quickly blowing a fuse on a circuit board that has been overloaded by a failing component can save the rest of the board.

-Commonly used in older homes that were constructed prior to the introduction of circuit breakers.
-These fuses screw into a socket similar to a light bulb and are easily changed.
+Commonly used in older homes that were constructed prior to the introduction of circuit breakers, these fuses screw into a socket similar to a light bulb and are easily changed.
 There are two basic thread sizes; make sure that you have the correct size of thread on the new fuse; take the old one to the store with you when buying.
-The threads are considerably different and it is easy to distinguish between the two and adapters are available to convert a large socket to the smaller size.
+The threads are considerably different and it is easy to distinguish between the two and adapters are available to convert a large socket to a smaller size.
 Occasionally these fuses may also be found with a switch controlling a remote motor such as an attic ventilation fan.

 Some plug fuses are of the "t" type and require an adaptor to use; this is done to prevent tampering with the fuse box.
 If this is the case, make sure you have the adaptor as well.

-More care must be taken here in choosing a new fuse as cartridge fuses come in many, many physical sizes.
+More care must be taken here in choosing a new fuse as cartridge fuses come in many, many sizes.
 They can vary from an inch long to a foot or more.
 They can have a groove at one end that fits into only one of the clamps so that the fuse must be installed in one direction only.
 Diameter can vary from as little as ¼" to several inches.

 Each cartridge fuse will have a number/letter designation stamped on it, along with an ampacity.
 Matching both is necessary for proper replacement—the same ampacity is absolutely critical and the letter designation indicates the type of fuse, whether it is a time delay or other specialty fuse.
 Make sure that both match when replacing any cartridge fuse.

-Automobiles may have any of three different fuses; a glass tube fuse, and "blade" fuses in both regular and mini sizes.
-All three are again available in various amperage ratings which must be matched exactly between the blown fuse and it's replacement.
+Automobiles may have any of three different fuses; a glass tube fuse and "blade" fuses in both regular and mini sizes.
+All three are again available in various amperage ratings which must be matched exactly between the blown fuse and its replacement.

-Blade fuses are typically color coded, with the color indicating amperage; replace one of these with the same color as is being removed.
+Blade fuses are typically color-coded, with the color indicating amperage; replace one of these with the same color as is being removed.
 Blade fuses come in two physical sizes, the ATC pictured here and the smaller "mini" size.
 The fuse box will only accept one size, however, so make sure you have the right physical size.
 Blade fuses are commonly available in a variety pack such as shown here and this is a perfect way to purchase them for a car, boat or RV.
 This kit even came with a tester and fuse puller.

 Fuse pullers from Amazon